Nabtesco Corporate Governance Basic PolicyOpenClose

 - (i) The system shall be developed so that a scheme shall be put in place to ensure that profits and losses, asset efficiency, quality issues, accidents, and other matters concerning the execution of operations are reported to the Board of Directors in a suitable and timely fashion, and to ensure that Directors and employees who became aware of matters that could have a seriously adverse impact on Nabtesco and its Group report these promptly and precisely to (the Board of) Directors, and efforts shall be made to discover risks early so as to minimize losses.

-- (ii) To manage various risks and prevent losses with regard to business activities of Nabtesco and its Group, the Risk Management Committee, Quality & PL (Product Liability) Committee, ESH (Environment, Safety and Health) Committee and etc., shall be established as cross-group organizations, and the rules for information security and business continuity plan at the time of a critical accident and disaster, and other relevant company regulations shall be established.
+- (ii) To manage various risks and prevent losses with regard to business activities of Nabtesco and its Group, the Risk Management Committee, Group Quality & PL (Product Liability) Committee, Group ESH (Environment, Safety and Health) Committee, etc., shall be established as cross-group organizations, and the rules for information security and business continuity plan at the time of a critical accident and disaster, and other relevant company regulations shall be established.

 - (iii) Risk management shall be conducted while ensuring rationality, adequacy and legality of decision-making through deliberation on the performance of important matters concerning the execution of operations by the Board of Directors and Management Committee and compliance with, and thoroughgoing implementation of, the Responsibility and Authority Regulations.